josmar-crwdstffng/angular/aio/content/guide/observables.md

 | `complete`        | Optional.
 A handler for the execution-complete notification.
 Delayed values can continue to be delivered to the next handler after execution is complete. |

 An observer object can define any combination of these handlers.
-If you don't supply a handler for a notification type, the observer ignores notifications of that type.
+If you do not supply a handler for a notification type, the observer ignores notifications of that type.

 ## Subscribing